 If you are concerned about whether you might have an eating disorder, ask yourself these questions:

-If you feel like your relationship with food and eating are out of control, and you’d like to find out what you can do before it gets worse, call us today!
+If you feel like your relationship with food and eating is out of control, and you’d like to find out what you can do before it gets worse, call us today!